UlrikBuchholtz/mathbook-assets/CONTRIBUTING.md

 model.
 The best way to do so is to use the [git-flow git plugin](https://github.com/nvie/gitflow).

-If you are contributing via pull requests, you do not need to mess with the version number.
-The core team will handle that when preparing a release.
+If you are contributing via pull requests you do not need to mess with the version number.
+The core team will handle that when preparing a release or hotfix branch that includes your commits.

 Githooks